 When it comes to the knee it is key to give that knee some cues so it knows what it’s supposed to do.
 What do I mean?
 Well, take for instance, an online client of mine that literally has bone on bone in both her knees due to osteoarthritis, her goal has been to put off total knee replacements.
 Guess what?
 She has squats in her program but I make sure to give her knee a feedback through the type of squat I program for her.
 It allows for her knee to know how to move.

 You are probably like what the heck are you talking about?
 Well, we cue the foot like we have talked about so often with the use of bands or simply cuing gripping the ground with our feet.
 We also cue the core to react by the way she holds the weight, wether there is counterbalance in the load with bands such as front hold squat with the USB attached to the core step and bands providing more feedback or by creating counterbalance with a press out squat.
 She is able to squat pain free by providing her knee knowledge of where to go in space but the cues we give at the foot and the core.
 Pretty awesome right?

 So today Im breaking down what I do for my own rehab and taking a squat, lunge and hinge movement pattern to show you what it means to give that knee some feedback.
 I can honestly tell you if I don’t use these cues or the right tools I will have pain in both my knees.

 This is why progression and cuing are so important to what we do at DVRT.
-Don’t forget, if you want to delve deeper into our system, ALL our DVRT Online Education is 25% off with code “save25” HERE
+Don’t forget, if you want to delve deeper into our system, ALL our DVRT Online Education is 30% off as well as our great functional training tools with code “holiday2020” HERE

 View this post on Instagram